aa29zzjj/Project-2-Client-Server/README.md

  7. You should think about the format (design) of the JSON messages.
 Some need to go from the client to the server and some need to go from the server back to the client.

- 8. In my solution, I expect to use the following JSON message sketches (feel free to improve):
+ 8. In my solution, I use the following JSON messages.
+In order to work with JSON, I used the gson library from Google.
+In the appendix of this document, I have added some helpful notes on working with gson in IntelliJ.

 ```
 {“request”:”getCurrentRange”}